-How to Diagnose Motorcycle Battery Problems on a Honda VTX 1800
+How to Diagnose Honda VTX 1800 Battery Problems

 When your motorcycle won't start, a battery problem is usually at fault.
 If it is, you need to find out whether the battery needs charging or replacing.

 You'll need a multimeter to diagnose your motorcycle's battery, so if you don't already own one, now is the perfect time to get one.
 Follow the steps below and watch our Honda VTX 1800 battery diagnostics video above to learn how to diagnose motorcycle battery problems.